pgaertig/haproxy-docker/README.md

                -e CONFIG_FILE=haproxy.cfg \
                pgaertig/haproxy:latest

+Please consult tags to pin to fixed version instead of `latest` which may change in the feature.
 The `/haproxy-data` is the only directory which should be mounted as volume.
 You should put `haproxy.cfg` there, which will be monitored of any changes including timestamp change caused by simply `touch`ing the file.

 The image and containers do not expose any port by default because these are up to user's haproxy configuration.
 To expose a custom port use standard `docker` command line options (`-p`).